A home handed down generations has great sentimental value, but it’ll be of no monetary value when the 99-year housing lease runs. So what do you do?

 If you can’t bear to part with the hefty resale levy, you can always consider a resale flat that may cost less if you take into account the resale levy, though you won’t be able to benefit from the full 99-year lease.

-Alternatively, you can go for a private property that has a 999-year lease or a freehold lease if you can afford it.
+Alternatively, you can go for a private property with a 999-year lease or a freehold lease if you can afford it.

 What options do I have as a private property homeowner?